gwincr11/Communicating-through-code/book/proposal/proposal.md

 I intend to present a set of tools to help developers take action on this premise, equipping developers to discuss complex problems with their domain experts in new and collaborative ways.

+## Author Bio:
+Growing up I enamored by the house my grandparents lived in, designed by a associate of Frank Lloyd Wright I could sense the oneness it had with the immediate environment.
+This experience has left me continually frustrated with our inability to create software that encompass the environment of the software in a fluid way.

+In my career I have worked in UI, project management and as a backend developer trying to move myself closer to a place where I can see the thread connecting the problem space back to the solution implemented in our code and how we get there.

+Working at GitHub and watching/participating in the open source movement has made me realize there is a promising pattern available when we collect opinions at a massive scale and understand the domain well, but we do not posses tools and techniques to work on domains other then the domain of the programmer in such a fashion.

+I began trying out design thinking on a job where I was given total control, the results were better then other projects I had worked on and I think it is an incremental improvement.
+I have found success marrying the ideas found in Domain Driven Design, Design thinking and Agile.
+I think this combination is unique and beneficial to all significant development efforts.

+## Marketing Ideas
+- I live in Pittsburgh near Michael Keeling and we have been discussing teaming up for workshops.
+- I like to speak at conferences and run workshops.
+- I do some twittering but it is minimal.
+- I would be open to podcasting.

+## Page count:
+- 250-300 pages?

+## Timeline
+Realistically my first draft will take a year, I am expecting a baby in late May so I think that will slow me down a good bit.